FrankKesel/xilinx_tools/vitis_hls/tutorial_01/tutorial_01.md

 ---
 ## Starting Vitis
-* You can launch Vitis in a terminal on the command line by using the following command (replace `<Vitis_Installation_Directory>/` with the path to your Vitis installation which should normally be `/opt/xilinx/Vitis/2024.1/`), where `<workspace>` indicates the workspace mentioned in [Workspaces and components](#workspaces-and-components).:
+* You can launch Vitis in a terminal on the command line by using the following command (replace `<Vitis_Installation_Directory>/` with the path to your Vitis installation which should normally be `/opt/xilinx/Vitis/2024.1/`), where `<workspace>` indicates the workspace mentioned in [Workspaces and components](#workspaces-and-components):

 ```
 source <Vitis_Installation_Directory>/settings64.sh